asadalpha/asadalpha/README.md

 ## About Me

-- **Software Developer & UX Designer** passionate about creating seamless user experiences
+- **Software Developer & AI Engineer** passionate about creating seamless user experiences and AI Integrations
 - Love working on **innovative projects**, coding **minimal UI**, and exploring **cutting-edge technologies**
 - Currently diving deep into **AI/ML** and **Cloud Computing**
 - **Anime is Love**, **Football is Life**, and **Development is Everything**